slashdre/Firstproject/README.md

 I think I am kind of liking it.

 ## Usage
-Description
+Description.

 ### First tool
-Description of first tool
+Description of first tool.

 ### Second tool
-description of second tool
+Description of second tool.

 ### Third tool
-description of new tool
+Description of new tool.

 ## Thinks to do in the future